kreibaum/pacosako/README.md

     cargo build --bin cache_hash --release
     ./scripts/copy-assets.sh

-All other installations are done done in `./gitpod-init.sh`.
+All other installations are done in `./gitpod-init.sh`.
 Modify this file:

 - Change the path for all installations from `home/gitpod/bin` to your preferred path (such as `~/Documents/gitpod/bin/`).
 - Change `pytrans.py` to `pytrans.py English` to get the English version of the website.

 Run